msciotti/DiscordGettingStartedApp/README.md

 There's a whole lot to look at here.
 Right now, your application is dormant.
 To bring it to life, hit the "Create a Bot User" button and accept the pop-up.
 Bot Users are a special kind of Discord user that is, well, a bot!
 You can find out more about them on [our post about the Robot Revolution.](https://blog.discordapp.com/the-robot-revolution-has-unofficially-begun-unofficial-api-23a3c722d5bf#.l20q61gl5)

 Congratulations!
 Your bot is now ready to make friends.
 If you want to keep your bot quarantined until it's ready for the world, leave the "Public Bot" option unchecked.
 This means that the bot will only be allowed to join servers in which you have administrative permissions.
 Before we leave, make sure to save your bot's `Client ID` and `Token`.
-We'll need them later!
+We'll need them later! <a name="mytoken" />

 <p align="center"><img src="http://i.imgur.com/yjlNkzj.png" /></p>